 26. Domain Registration

-26.1 Subject to the payment of the applicable Charges in advance, the Company will attempt to register domain names that You order using the interface on the the Company website, but does not warrant that it will be able to do so.
+26.1 Subject to the payment of the applicable Charges in advance, the We will attempt to register domain names that You order using the interface on the the Our website, but does not warrant that it will be able to do so.
 Domain name orders will be subject to the provisions of this Clause.

 26.2 Charges in respect of domain name registrations are non-refundable.
-In the event of a payment reversal or chargeback, the ownership of the domain will be transferred to the Company.
-In some cases, refunds may be available at the Company's discretion in which case the ownership of the domain will be transferred to the Company.
+In the event of a payment reversal or chargeback, the ownership of the domain will be transferred to Us.
+In some cases, refunds may be available at the Our discretion in which case the ownership of the domain will be transferred to Us.

-26.3 Domain name registrations will be subject to periodic renewal fees and transfer fees as stated on the the Company website from time to time.
+26.3 Domain name registrations will be subject to periodic renewal fees and transfer fees as stated on the Our website from time to time.

 26.4 You warrant that the information submitted for the purposes of a domain name registration is current, accurate and complete, that You have the legal right to apply for and use the domain name, and that its use of the domain name will not infringe any person's Intellectual Property Rights or other legal rights.